 The result is that other company’s cashflow problems can quickly create a crisis that, at worst, could lead to the failure of your business.
 For this reason, it’s essential you do everything you can to limit your business’s exposure to these risks.

-The warning signs of a struggling customer
+Notice the warning signs of a struggling customer

-Businesses do not become insolvent overnight.
-Typically, there are a number of warning signs that are indicative of a company that’s struggling financially.
+Businesses do not become insolvent overnight. of course.
+Typically, there are a number of insolvency warning signs that are indicative of a company that’s struggling financially.
 Companies in financial distress usually live a hand-to-mouth existence, paying their bills late or not at all.
 If you’re constantly chasing a customer for money, it could well be a sign of serious cashflow problems behind the scenes.

 It also makes sense to keep up to date with the latest developments in your customers’ industries.
 If a business is failing, there’s likely to be news stories or speculation in the specialist press.
 Stories of firings or redundancies are potential red flags.

-It’s no exaggeration to say that dealing with insolvent customers is one of the biggest challenges your company will face.
 To protect your business and mitigate this risk, there are a number of steps you should take:

 • Credit check your customers – Checking the credit references of prospective trade debtors is an absolute must, particularly if they operate in an industry with a high failure rate.
 The highest failure rates are shown on page 10 of this official Insolvency Service release.